-Treat every interview the same way.
-Prepare answers to all the potential questions the interviewer could ask and do your research on the company before the interview.
-Prepare questions for the interviewer so they know that you're interested and have done your research.
-Also, be sure to dress professionally (more on that in a minute.)
+Treat every interview the same.
+Prepare answers to all the common interview questions the interviewer could ask and do your research on the company before the interview.
+Prepare questions for the interviewer so they know you're interested and have done your research.
+Also, be sure to dress professionally (more on that in a minute).

 Most people are familiar with the in-person interview and, while it can be nerve-racking, it's also familiar.
-There's comfort and familiarity.
-It's those interview styles you're not as familiar with that can be the most intimidating to prepare for.
+There's comfort in familiarity.
+It's those types of interviews you're not as familiar with that can be the most intimidating to prepare for.

-Of all these interview styles, you'll most likely experience the phone interview, where you're interviewing just for the chance to be invited to an in-person interview.
+Of all these different types of interviews, you'll most likely experience the phone interview, where you're interviewing just for the chance to be invited to an in-person interview.
 That in itself is a lot of pressure, but when you're doing a phone interview you also lose the advantage of certain social cues.

-Phone interviews also move a lot quicker than in-person interviews, you get less time to get your points across.
-Even though all interviews carry with them some level of stress, the condensed timeline and impersonal nature of the phone screen makes it one of the trickiest interviews to go through.
+Phone interviews also move a lot quicker than in-person interviews.
+You get less time to get your points across.
+Even though all interviews carry with them some level of stress, the condensed timeline and impersonal nature of the phone interview make it one of the trickiest interviews to go through.

 For example, if the company is very casual, show up to the interview in business casual attire.

 You may already have the perfect outfit or you may spend some time in front of the mirror changing outfits.
-It's OK to be picky, just as long as the outfit you choose matches the company culture.
-Make sure your shirts are ironed and shoes are clean.
+It's okay to be picky, just as long as the outfit you choose matches the company culture.
+Make sure your shirt is ironed and your shoes are clean.

-And, if you bought new clothes for the interview, make sure you got all the tags off.
+And, if you bought new clothes for the interview, make sure to take all the tags off!

-There are times where you may know immediately that you didn't get the job.
+There are times when you may know immediately that you didn't get the job.
 You weren't as prepared as you needed to be or the position just wasn't a good fit.
-While no one wants to have a bad interview, sometimes its easier to mentally accept, particularly if you're able to pinpoint where it went wrong and apply the lessons moving forward.
+While no one wants to have a bad interview, sometimes it's easier to mentally accept, particularly if you're able to pinpoint where it went wrong and apply the lessons moving forward.

 But, what if you did everything right?
 What if you left the interview feeling like you crushed it and that the job was in the bag, only to later learn that you didn't get the job?